APTrust/dart-docs/docs/dart3/users/jobs/list.md

+---
+description: >-
+  Browse the DART 3 job list, open a job to edit it, or view its logs, manifests, and tag files.
+---

 # Listing Jobs

 To list all jobs, Choose __Jobs &gt; List__ from the menu.
 The list shows the job name and information about when it was last packaged, validated, and/or uploaded.